How to Grow Garlic: The Complete Guide

 Yes, garlic is planted from a single clove, often from the past season’s garlic harvest!
 Each clove will grow into a new bulb.

-Unlike many vegetables and herbs, garlic is planted in the fall—generally about 3 weeks AFTER your first frost date.
+While garlic can be planted in early spring, however, it’s more common to plant in late fall after a hard frost to give garlic plants a head start on spring growth.
 Why?
 Garlic needs a cold period to grow—about ten weeks before 45°F (or 8°C).
-However, if you live in a warmer climate, you can also put the garlic in a paper bag in the back of the fridge for 10 weeks to mimic the outdoors.
+If you live in a warmer climate, you can also put the garlic in a paper bag in the back of the fridge for 10 weeks to mimic the outdoors.

 The bulbs are generally ready to harvest the following summer.
 But you can also enjoy the garlic leaves or “scapes,” which appear in early spring.
 They’re delicious stir-fried or in salads.